DanielHinbest/KonaCommerce/docs/SPECS.md

 **Use: Kotlin**

 - **Why Kotlin for Testing:** Kotlin’s concise syntax and support for lambda expressions make tests shorter, more readable, and maintainable.
-- **Testing Tools:** JUnit 5 and Mockito are compatible with both Java and Kotlin for unit tests, while Spring Test and Ktor’s Test Engine enable integration testing.
+- **Testing Tools:** JUnit 5 and Mockito are compatible with Kotlin for unit tests, while Spring Test and Ktor’s Test Engine enable integration testing.

 ```kotlin
 // Example test case in Kotlin